talakb/aws-lambda-java-sdk-examples/README.md

  ## 1 -   Asynchronous (Event) Handler

-Client will receive 202-Accepted response but not the actual response detail after processing the function logic.
-Once processing gets completed, response payload will be sent to a destination (SNS topic, SQS queue, another Lambda function, or EventBridge event bus).
-Destinations  needs to be configured in the Lambda function config. in AWS Console or using Lambda API.
+* Client will receive 202-Accepted response but not the actual response detail after processing the function logic.
+Once processing gets completed, response payload will be sent to a destination:
+  - SNS topic
+  - SQS queue
+  - Lambda function
+  - EventBridge event bus
+  - Kinesis or DynamoDB stream

+ * Destinations  needs to be configured in the Lambda function config. in AWS Console or using Lambda API.

  ### a) Send response to a queue (SQS and DLQ)